-In order to prescribe for a patient you must satisfy yourself that you have undertaken a full assessment of the patient, including a thorough history and physical assessment which leads to a point of diagnosis.
-This should, where possible, include accessing a full clinical record including medication and allergy history.
-This process may involve carers, especially if the patient has additional needs.

-You should prescribe only where you have relevant knowledge of the patient's health and medical history commensurate with the prescribing decisions you are taking.

-You should ensure your have considered the patient's current medication and any potential interactions with other medicines.

-You should take steps to ensure that the patient is not suffering from any medical condition, allergy or receiving any other treatment, that would make the prescription of any medicine unsuitable or dangerous.

-You should ensure you consider the effects of your patient's lifestyle which may affect the safety of the medicines you prescribe.
-This will include:

-- The effects of smoking, caffeine, alcohol - The effects of 'recreational' or 'street' drugs or those used to enhance physical or sporting performance
+- 3.1 In order to prescribe for a patient you must satisfy yourself that you have undertaken a full assessment of the patient, including a thorough history and, where possible, accessing a full clinical record including medication and allergy history.
+This process may involve carers, especially if the patient has additional needs. - 3.2 You should prescribe only where you have relevant knowledge of the patient's health and medical history commensurate with the prescribing decisions you are taking. - 3.3 You should ensure you have considered the patient's current medication and any potential interactions with other medicines. - 3.4 You should take steps to ensure that the patient is not suffering from any medical condition, allergy or receiving any other treatment, that would make the prescription of any medicine unsuitable or dangerous. - 3.5 You should ensure you consider the effects of your patient's lifestyle which may affect the safety of the medicines you prescribe.
+This will include: - the effects of smoking, caffeine, alcohol - the effects of 'recreational' or 'street' drugs or those used to enhance physical or sporting performance - the effects of over-the-counter medicines including herbal preparations. - 3.6 Where necessary you should have the ability to request and/or have access to the results of additional appropriate tests.

-&lt;sup>3 College of Paramedics.
-(2014) Paramedic Career & Competency Framework (3rd Edition) Bridgewater

-&lt;sup>4 College of Paramedics.
-(2014) Paramedic Career & Competency Framework (3rd Edition) Bridgwater

-• The effects of over-the-counter medicines including herbal preparations

-Where necessary you should have the ability to request and/or have access to the results of additional appropriate tests.
 These tests should be relevant to the presenting condition and/or appropriate to the prescribing decisions to be made in order to assist your prescribing decisions.
-These may include:

-- Blood haematology

-- Blood biochemistry tests e.g. liver, thyroid and/or kidney function
+These may include: - blood haematology - blood biochemistry tests e.g. liver, thyroid and/or kidney function - imaging investigations. - 3.7 You may be asked to assess and prescribe during out-of-hours or on-call settings.

-- Imaging investigations

 You should refer to another appropriate prescriber if you do not fully understand the implications of your prescribing actions even though you may be able to take a thorough and appropriate history which leads to a diagnosis.

-4. Practice Guidance 4: Clinical Need
+Practice Guidance 4: Clinical Need

-You must only prescribe where you have assessed the patient and there is a genuine clinical need for the prescription of medicines.

-You should consider the circumstances in which you may decide to withdraw medication, cease to continue prescribing a named medication or alter the prescribed dose of a medication.
+- 4.1 You must only prescribe where you have assessed the patient and there is a genuine clinical need for the prescription of medicines. - 4.2 You should consider the circumstances in which you may decide to withdraw medication, cease to continue prescribing a named medication or alter the prescribed dose of a medication.
 Patients may also wish to discuss with you withdrawal from medication.
-Any withdrawal from medicines needs to be planned in partnership with the patient and anyone involved with their care and take place over an agreed time period.
+Any withdrawal from medicines needs to be planned in partnership with the patient and anyone involved with their care.
+It should take place over an agreed time period.